iamcutler/key-management-service/README.md

 This service is used to handle envolope encryption within the platform.
 This service can generate Customer Master Keys (CMK) and Data Keys for encryption and decryption of data.

 ### Environment Variables
-- CONTROL_ROOM_URL (URL to Control Room for authentication)
 - PORT (Desired port for the application to run on.
 Default is 3000)
 - AWS_REGION
-- ENABLE_CR_AUTHENTICATION (Enable Control Room authentication by JWT token.
-If disabled, the authentication header will be a tenantId directly)

 ##### Local development:
 Copy the .env.sample file to a new .env file and set the required environment variables